-Depending on both the issuer and the specific card you’re looking at, benefits can vary; this makes it all the more important to read through your card’s terms and conditions to know exactly what you have access to.
+Whether you’re in the market for a new travel rewards card or a student credit card, you’re probably doing some research to see what perks each card offers.
+Depending on both the issuer and the specific card you’re looking at, benefits can vary — which is why you should read a card’s terms and conditions to see what you have access to.

 Trip cancellation/interruption insurance

 Sometimes travel plans don’t work out.
-Your flight may be delayed or canceled due to bad weather, or you may have to pause a trip due to circumstances outside of your control (namely, the coronavirus pandemic).
+Your flight may be delayed or canceled due to bad weather, or you may have to pause a trip due to circumstances outside of your control.

 There’s nothing worse than arriving at your destination only to find that your luggage isn’t there to meet you.
 In the event that your luggage is lost or delayed, time will most likely be taken out of your trip to resolve the issue (such as a quick trip to the nearest shop to replace clothing and toiletries).

+Most travel credit cards offer specialized travel benefits designed to take some of the hassle out of travel.
 Luggage protection benefits will cover your luggage if it is lost temporarily or permanently, and coverage kicks in when you purchase your airfare with your credit card.
 If your luggage is temporarily lost, you’ll be reimbursed for any expenses you may incur to replace items until your luggage is returned.
-Usually, coverage will provide up to $100 a day.
 If your luggage is permanently lost, coverage will reimburse you for the value of your lost luggage.